timgoalen/timgoalen-portfolio/README.md

 The oversized section titles use the thin 100-weight version of the font, with a responsive font-size of:
 `calc(4rem + 0.5vw)`

-A similar responsive font-size is also used for logo, navbar links and 'About' section paragraph text.
+Similar responsive font-sizes are also used for the logo, navbar links and 'About' section paragraph text.

+Google fonts was used to import the font at the top of the linked CSS file.

 ### Imagery

-~~Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.~~
+Site imagery cpomsists of a profile headshot at the top of the page and the project promotional images in the 'Credits' section.

 ## Features

-Mobile-first approach, using responsive units (%, vh and vw) wherever possible, to keep media queries to a minimum.
+(!!RE-WORD!!)Mobile-first approach, using responsive units (%, vh and vw) wherever possible, to keep media queries to a minimum.

 ### Navigation Bar
 ![Image of the navigation bar](documentation/desktop-navbar.png)